How we work with dental professionals

 As clinical dental advisers

-Clinical dental advisors are experienced registered dentists who work predominantly in two stages of the fitness to practise process, providing a crucial clinical perspective:
+Clinical dental advisers are experienced registered dentists who work predominantly in two stages of the fitness to practise process, providing a crucial clinical perspective:

 They sit on the Initial Assessment Discussion Group, which meets every weekday to review new concerns raised, providing clinical input to this earliest stage of the fitness to practise process.